tensorflow/java/tensorflow-frameworks/tensorflow-data/README.md

 Usage
 --

-A `Dataset` is an abstraction representing a sequence of elements.
-Each element in the sequence is a collection (`List`) of tensors (or, "components").
+The `Dataset` abstraction represents a sequence of elements, where each element in the sequence is a collection (`List`) of tensors (or, "components").

 Creation
 -
-A dataset can be constructed from a list of constant tensors as in the following example:
+A dataset can be constructed from a list of constant tensors using `Dataset.fromTensorSlices( ... )` as follows:

 ```java
 // Declare dataset components as arrays.